PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Related Works

-\textbf{Distribution Actor Critic algorithms.} The DAC algorithms, based on a distributional version of Actor-Critic frame, have achieved the state-of-the-art performance in the DRL regime \cite{ma2020dsac,nam2021gmac,yue2020implicit,choi2021risk,duan2021distributional}.
+The DAC algorithms, based on a distributional version of Actor-Critic frame, have achieved the state-of-the-art performance in the DRL regime \cite{ma2020dsac,nam2021gmac,yue2020implicit,choi2021risk,duan2021distributional}.
 The first DAC algorithm is the D4PG algorithm \cite{barth2018distributed}, which is a distributional version of Deep Deterministic Policy Gradient (DDPG) algorithm \cite{lillicrap2015continuous} with categorical return distribution representation.
 This method is later improved by using the quantile representation to replace the categorical representation by SDPG \cite{singh2022sample}.
-In addition to D4PG/SDPG that utilizing deterministic policies, there is another category of entropy-regularized DAC algorithms known as Distributional Soft-Actor-Critic (DSAC) \cite{ma2020dsac,choi2021risk,duan2021distributional}.
-DSAC algorithms leverage stochastic policies and an entropy regularizer to enhance exploration \cite{ma2020dsac,kuznetsov2020controlling,choi2021risk,duan2021distributional}.
-Combined with the quantile representation, DSAC algorithms usually achieve better performance compared to DAC algorithms with deterministic policies \cite{ma2020dsac,duan2021distributional}.
+Both D4PG and SDPG manually add noise to deterministic policies to enhance the diversity of actions.
+In addition to D4PG/SDPG that utilizing deterministic policies with noise, there is another category of entropy-regularized DAC algorithms known as Distributional Soft-Actor-Critic (DSAC) \cite{ma2020dsac,choi2021risk,duan2021distributional}.
+DSAC algorithms leverage stochastic policies with entropy regularizers to enhance exploration \cite{ma2020dsac,kuznetsov2020controlling,choi2021risk,duan2021distributional}.
+Combined with the quantile representation \cite{dabney2018implicit}, DSAC algorithms generally outperform DAC algorithms employing deterministic policies with noise \cite{ma2020dsac,duan2021distributional}.

+Despite achieving SOTA performance, existing DSAC algorithms assume Gaussian or Gaussian-like distributions for their stochastic policies, as they necessitate the computation of policy entropy and logarithmic density during training, especially in continuous action spaces.
+This assumption significantly constrains the range of the policy space.
+In contrast, PACER utilizes a sample-based regularizer to promote action diversity without imposing restrictions on the density form of the policy.
+Consequently, pacer can realize multimodal policy distributions during the learning procedure, bringing the benefits of more effectively utilizing return distribution information, enhancing exploration in environments, and alleviating the risk of falling into sub-optimum.